Sign in

 remote work self motivation

+Much like maintaining and enforcing strict work and home life boundaries, distractions can be equally challenging.
 Many remote workers complain about the distractions of home.
 For example, they’re watering the plants instead of writing an email.
 But in the course of a day both tasks need to be completed.
-And while at first it’s hard to differentiate, experienced remote workers are brilliant at completing tasks, not just switching between them, so they can take more time off.
+And while at first it’s hard to differentiate, experienced remote workers are brilliant at completing tasks, not just switching between them.

 remote work task management